CCOG for SOC 231 Summer 2022

 - The continuum of care representing integrated service systems

-- Underlying social values and issues, which influence the delivery of health services to the elderly.
+- Underlying social values and issues, which influence the delivery of health services to older persons.

-- Formal and informal systems of support for the elderly
+- Formal and informal systems of support for the older persons

 - Methods for linking the formal and informal systems of support